martinsumner/riak_kv/docs/InitialDesignDecisions.md

 Using a `target_location_n_val` in conjunction with version 4 of the claim algorithm, may lead to substantial calculation times on cluster changes.
 To discover what combinations may be supported given a cluster (given a count of nodes and distribution of nodes around locations), then the [offline ring calculator](https://github.com/OpenRiak/ring_calculator) may be used.
 The bigger the `target_n_val` and `target_location_n_val` chosen, the more efficient and resilient the eventual cluster setup will be.
 Failure to meet targets during cluster claim will lead to visual warnings when cluster change operations are requested - but not to failures.
 If visual warnings are returned the ring calculator can be used to determine a supportable combination of settings.

 As well as the cluster n_val settings, there is a configurable option to allow for pro-active reconciliation and repair of data within a cluster.
 By default, there is no reconciliation within a cluster to ensure that data has been consistently replicated - it is done on a per-item basis when each item is read by the application, and so unread data may have un-repaired issues with resilience.
-To enable pro-active reconciliation the `tictacaae_active` configuration should be enabled; it is strongly recommended when using leveled to enable this rather than the legacy `anti_entropy` mechanism.
-This will enforce continuous reconciliation between vnodes, and gradual repair of any deltas.
+To enable pro-active reconciliation the `tictacaae_active` configuration should be set to `active`.
+There is an alternative, legacy, anti-entropy mechanism configured using `anti_entropy` option, which should generally be set to `passive`.

+The `tictacaa_active` setting will enforce continuous reconciliation between vnodes in the same preflist, and then trigger the gradual repair of any deltas.

 Enabling `tictacaae_active` has additional benefits: it is a pre-requisite for inter-cluster reconciliation; and it also allows for the use of aae folds which provide important information ot operators about the data within the cluster (e.g. list buckets, find average object size, find objects in sibling state, find very large objects etc).
 The overheads of running `tictacaae_active` differ based on backend choice, with the lowest relative impact being with the leveled backend.